-The Sicilian caponata is a vegetarian’s answer to the ossobuco alla milanese.
+For all the vegetarians out there, Sicilian Caponata is your solution to the Ossobuco alla milanese.
 It would be sacrilegious to call it a blanched aubergine (or eggplant) salad cooked with stewed onion, celery and tomato.
 The dish looks simple, but once you taste it, you get a complex explosion of flavors with the perfect balance of sweet, salty and sour of the dressing.
-The caponata alla siciliana is a perfect example of how Italian cooking can turn the simplest vegetables into one of the most delicious dishes you will ever taste.
+The Caponata alla siciliana is a perfect example of how Italian cooking can turn the simplest vegetables into one of the most delicious dishes you will ever taste.

 You see ice-cream brands offering Gelato, but the fact is, nothing beats one of the most popular Italian desserts made right where it originated.
 This dessert is a richer version of ice-cream in terms of texture and density and its flavors are more intense as well.
 Gelato is a great choice for weight-watchers as it is low-fat.
 Available in an assortment of flavors, this is one of the best Italian cuisine desserts you will taste on your culinary journey in Italy.